 If

 $$x < x^$$

-and $y < y^$ , then $C_x = x + \alpha p(x, y)L$ (4.b)
+and $y < y^$, then $C_X = x + \alpha p(x, y)L$ (4.b)

-That is, if both parties are negligent, party X's expected cost equals her care expenditure x, plus L times the probability of an accident in which she is the victim.
+The equation says that if both parties are negligent, party X's expected cost equals her care expenditure x, plus L times the probability of an accident in which she is the victim.
+Note that β does not appear in equation (4.b).

-By the same logic as was used in the preceding section, one can derive conditions for the existence of an inefficient equilibrium at $(\tilde{x}, \tilde{y})$ , where $\tilde{x} < x^$ and $\tilde{y} < y^$ .
-The conditions are similar to conditions (5) through (7) above, and will not be given here.
+By the same logic as was used in the preceding section, one can derive conditions for the existence of an inefficient equilibrium at (\tilde{x}, \tilde{y}) , where $\tilde{x} < x^$ and $\tilde{y} < y^$.
+The conditions are similar to conditions (5)-(7) above, and will not be given here.

 Like the simple negligence rule, the contributory negligence rule does not necessarily lead to an efficient outcome under role-type uncertainty.
 Since the accident costs fall on the victim when both are negligent, the contributory negligence rule may produce an insufficient-care equilibrium when both parties believe they have high probabilities of becoming an injurer, that is, low probabilities of becoming a victim.
-Here is another simple, extreme, example: Suppose that party X is sure that she will be the injurer, and that Y is also (i.e., $\alpha = \beta = 0$ ).
-In this case, the contributory negligence game has two Nash equilibria; (0,0) and ( $x^$ , $y^$ ), and in one, neither party takes any precaution.
-Note that the (0,0) is not implausible or irrational: it minimizes each party's expected costs, subject to what the other party is doing and subject to the legal rule.
-The notable thing about it is that it is based on uncoordinated beliefs about victimization probabilities; if the beliefs were coordinated we would expect to have $\alpha + \beta = 1$ .
+Here is another simple, extreme, example: Suppose that party X is sure she will be the injurer, and that Y is sure that she will be the injurer (i.e., $\alpha = \beta = 0$).
+In this case, the contributory negligence game has two Nash equilibria (0,0) and (x^,y^) , and in one neither party takes any precaution.
+Note that the (0,0) is not irrational: it minimizes each party's expected costs, subject to what the other party is doing and subject to the legal rule.
+As in the simple negligence example discussed above, the victimization probabilities are uncoordinated or inconsistent, but we assume that even if the parties can infer that $\alpha + \beta < 1$, they do not revise their own subjective probabilities.
+The important thing about this example is that it is based on uncoordinated or inconsistent beliefs about victimization probabilities; if the beliefs were coordinated we would have $\alpha + \beta = 1$.